 The Thumb American’s hold up their index finger to signal ‘one’, but in Europe they count the thumb, so that same gesture means ‘two’.
 This mixed message causes much confusion, like ordering 2 of something and getting charged for 3… when you point it out, the shopkeeper loudly insists that you indeed ordered three, you insisting that you clearly said ‘deux’, and boom, an uncomfortable situation where nobody really understands what just happened.

 The Changing Room Unlike in America, the protocol is to ask first before you try things on; if you just head straight into the changing booth (cabine d’essayage), the salesperson will think you are lacking in manners.

 Hours Many shops outside of tourist zones are closed during a long lunch, but then stay open ‘til 7pm… but don’t go in expecting service at the last minute: closing time is sacred and you will be promptly ushered out!

 Sales Sales are also regulated by law, with two official 5-week sales periods (called Soldes) a year, one starting in January and the other in July.
-The dates change according to the year and the region, the discounts deepen as the weeks progress, and it’s the only time that stores can legally sell items for less than cost.
+Pace yourself as the discounts deepen as the weeks progress, and it’s the only time that stores can legally sell items for less than cost.
 Click here for this year’s Annual Sales dates.